ThePhD/itsy_bitsy/README.md

 Many thanks to the Blessed Guardian, Morwenn, for watching over my commits and cautioning me of my occasional derps.

+Thanks to Griwes for giving me even more ideas for packed bit representations.

-Thank you to Corentin Jabot for changing the name "Extents" to "Bounds" to better represent the begin/end type for `bit_view`.
+Thank you to Corentin Jabot for changing the name "Extents" to "Bounds" to better represent the `begin`/`end` type for `bit_view`.